miguelFLG13/dataclass-bakery/README.rst

-dataclass-bakery
+Dataclass Bakery
 ================

-Dataclass Bakery offers you a smart way to create fixtures for testing in Python with dataclasses.
-Inspired in dataclass bakery.
+Dataclass Bakery offers you a smart way to create objects based on dataclasses for testing in Python.
+Inspired in model bakery module for Django.

 Install
 ~~~~~~~